 3. "Appropriately licensed educator" means any teacher or administrator requiring a license under 16 V.S.A.
 Chapter 51 and in accordance with the Rules Governing the Licensing of Educators and the Preparation of Educational Professionals.

-4. "Career and Technical Education" means an educational program that supports attainment of a high school diploma, designed to provide students with technical knowledge, skills and aptitudes to prepare them for further education, enhance their employment options or lead to an industry-recognized credential, and strengthen their ability to work collaboratively in their chosen vocations with all persons.
+4. "Career Technical Education" (CTE) means an educational program that supports attainment of a high school diploma, designed to provide students with technical knowledge, skills and aptitudes to prepare them for further education, enhance their employment options or lead to a postsecondary or industry-recognized credential, and strengthen their ability to work collaboratively in their chosen occupations or careers with all persons.

 “Caste” refers to hierarchical social systems of exclusion and dehumanization based on invented notions of purity and contamination.
 Those who suffer the stigma of caste are often deprived of or severely restricted in the enjoyment of their civil, political, economic, social, and cultural rights.

+“Civic and community engagement” means individual and/or collective actions that identify and address issues of public importance, and that provide young people with opportunities that contribute to the current and future development of their communities and a democratic society.
+Civic and community engagement can take place in a variety of formal and informal settings, including, but not limited to, those in governance and electoral politics, educational, cultural, and recreational activities, and social justice movements.

 5. "College and Career Readiness'' means the a student ’s ability possesses the knowledge, learning strategies, and foundational skills to enter the workforce, to or pursue postsecondary education or training, and to adapt successfully to employment and academic or training environments that are socially and culturally inclusive. without the need for remediation.
 The student must possess the foundational skills and learning strategies necessary to begin studies in a career pathway in order to be considered college and career ready.